 Want seating and storage ideas for small bedrooms?
 Putting seating in a bedroom is practical but also creates a feeling of comfort.
 But where to stash it in a small bedroom?
 This is where ottomans and blanket boxes come in handy: bags of storage space for spare bedding or out of season clothes, and somewhere to perch.

-11. Stash shoes and accessories in a drawer unit
+10. Stash shoes and accessories in DIY bedroom storage

 If your bed frame has space beneath it, make the most of it with clothes' storage boxes or crates.
 They will need to be low enough to fit under the bed, so the ones made specifically for the purpose are best, and if they have lids, the contents will remain dust-free.